elixirscript/elixirscript/JavascriptInterop.md

 }
 ```

+For more information and options.
+Check the documentation for `ElixirScript.FFI`

 ## JavaScript Calling ElixirScript

   In order to start an ElixirScript application, you must first import it using whichever JavaScript module system you are using and then call `Elixir.start`